 In 2002, I began working on a freelance basis, initially writing articles and editing books for various publishers, but soon shifted to building custom websites for businesses and non-profit organizations.

 My journey continues, and I invite you to keep in touch.
-You can easily follow my latest work using RSS (see the link elsewhere on this page).
+You can easily follow my latest work using RSS (see the orange button elsewhere on this page).

-If you have a website project you would like to discuss, let's talk about it.
+If you have a website project you would like to discuss, let's talk about it (see the website request form).